top of page

 I believe Michal and Rebekah have mastered the art of rewriting reality to suit their own fairytale story.
 One where they’re always the heroes, frequently the victims, and never the perpetrators.

-I fully expect Rebekah and Michal to respond to this post with more denials, deflections, and the usual attempts to paint themselves as the victims.
+I fully expect Rebekah and Michal to respond to this post with more denials, deflections, and the usual attempts to paint themselves as the victims (and I was right, they did).
 They will probably ask their social media followers what they should do about this.
-Another undeserved, savage witch hunt.
+Another undeserved, savage witch hunt and smear campaign.

 And it wouldn't surprise me at all if they throw in some more manipulated data and photoshopped screenshots, too.
 They've proven that they will do anything to control the narrative in their favour, facts be damned.